pjkw/Portfolio/README.md

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Port%20Blockout.png)

-Designing this space we wanted to place emphases on functional spaces that would be useful for a port.
+Designing this space we wanted to place emphasis on functional spaces that would be useful for a port.

 For example, a cargo unloading area, close to the ship, so the crew can unload goods with a short distance from the ship: